thomas-yamada/derivita/README.md

     Notes: dropdown and inline-fill in the blank
     Every __ polynomial of degree [n≥1,n≥2,n≥3] has at least one complex zero.

+3.7.11 Slide 35 corollary
+    Every __ polynomial can be uniquely factored into a product of _ factors.

 # DONE